g-gundam/4chan-ghostpostmixer/README.md

 - Have you ever written a reply only to find out you've been banned?
 - Have you ever had a jannie delete every post you made after banning you?

 This userscript can help you and the rest of the 4chan community in these situations.
-The more people use it, the more useful it will become, because the power of the jannie to silence people will be reduced with every installation.

-Installing this userscript is more effective than posting "FUCK JANNIES!"
+The more people use it, the less power jannies will have to silence people.
+Getting people to install this userscript is more effective than posting "FUCK JANNIES", because it tangibly reduces their power.

 ## Installation